 Safety of Customer Assets

-J.P.
-Morgan Securities and JPMorgan Chase
+Financial Strength and Stability of J.P.
+Morgan Securities LLC and JPMorgan Chase

 J.P.
 Morgan Securities is a division of J.P.
 Morgan Securities LLC (JPMS), a wholly-owned subsidiary of JPMorgan Chase & Co.
 (NYSE: JPM).
 JPMorgan Chase & Co. is a leading global financial services firm with operations in more than 60 countries; through its subsidiaries, it is a leader in investment banking, financial services for consumers, small business and commercial banking, financial transaction processing, asset management, and private equity.
 A component of the Dow Jones Industrial Average, JPMorgan Chase & Co. serves millions of consumers in the United States and many of the world's most prominent corporate, institutional and governmental clients under its JPMorgan and Chase brands.